Deck Screws Guide: Parts & Purposes

 Why use hidden deck fasteners?

-- Smooth, blemish-free decking surface
+- Smooth, blemish-free decking surface when used with grooved boards

 - Does not puncture or damage the deck board surface for complete integrity